Table of Contents

 Usage of the right events

-We advise against the use of the Ready event in the DiscordClient, as it does not necessarily mean that the client is ready.
+We advise against the use of the SessionCreated, as it does not necessarily mean that the client is ready for use.
 If the goal is to obtain DiscordMember/DiscordGuild information, this event should not be used.
 Instead, the GuildDownloadCompleted event should be used.
-The Ready event is only meant to signal that the client has finished the initial handshake with the gateway and is prepared to begin sending payloads.
+The SessionCreated event is only meant to signal that the client has finished the initial handshake with the gateway and is prepared to begin sending payloads.

 Migrating to parallel events